D'Onofrio (brand): History

 Italian immigrant Pietro ("Pedro") D'Onofrio (1859–1937) arrived in Argentina at 21 years old.
 In that country, he learnt how to make ice cream from a friend of his family, Raffaele Cimarelli.
 After a brief return to his born-country, D'Onofrio came back to Argentina.
 Cimarelli suggested him to move to Peru, to take advance of the Lima's favorable weather, considering it a good opportunity to set their business.

 Following the advice, D'Onofrio and his wife moved to Lima, where they started the business, at first with only a yellow ice cream cart.
 In 1908 D'Onofrio acquired a plant to manufacture artificial ice.

 D'Onofrio soon expanded his business to chocolate, manufactured with technology from Europe.
 Other products included cookies and candies.
 D'Onofrio died in 1937, being succeeded by his son Antonio, which took over the company and introduced new products to afford the increasing demand.
 In 1997, the company was acquired by the Peruvian subsidiary of Nestlé.

+D'Onofrio's broadcast events with América Televisión: D'Onofrio's Home Concert (February 27, 2021).
+Event description: The first interactive concert to enjoy from home.
+With performances by Ezio Oliva, Combinación de la Habana, Hermanos Yaipén, Daniela Darcourt and other prominent personalities.
+Veranisimo: D'Onofrio's Veranísimo is a television program that broadcasts on América TV and is held on the boardwalk of La Gran Playa Agua Dulce in Chorrillos and at 12:00 am summer is welcomed with fireworks over the sand and the sea and a concert with artists and the animation (the hosts) are prominent artists from Peru or from the television houses of our Peru.

+D'Onofrio events not broadcast on television and only on his social media:

+D'Onofest (February 27, 2022): Peru's largest music festival on wheels for its 125th anniversary.